sykesm/kubernetes-cpi-release/README.md

    won't change.
 This is true regardless of whether it's associated with a manual or dynamic network.
 2. BOSH disk managmenent targets **running** _virtual machines_.
-This seems to based on an assumption that the agent must `mount` the disk on the machine.
+This seems to be based on an assumption that the agent must `mount` the disk on the machine.
 3. Kubernetes does not allow volumes to be added or removed from a pod after its creation.
 4. The CPI implements disk management by recreating the pod with the